 18 Sep What Every Transportation Company Needs to Know About Reducing Their Insurance Costs

-One of the biggest challenges when it comes to insurance for transportation, is combining the best rate with the greatest amount of coverage.
-One of the most common questions that I get is, how can I reduce my insurance costs?
+One of the biggest challenges when it comes to insurance for transportation is combining the best rate with the greatest amount of coverage.
+One of the most common questions our brokers receive is, ‘how can I reduce my insurance costs?’
 There are many factors that come into play when discussing premium costs for your transportation company.
-As an expert in the transportation field, let me tell you some of the ways that you can work harder to reduce your business’s insurance costs.
+As experts in the transportation field, let us tell you some of the ways that we can work towards reducing your business’s insurance costs.

-When I sit down with any prospect or current client, I want to know every part of their business.
-One of the most important parts of my job is to ask the right questions at the right times.
-In a meeting, I try to find out:
+When we sit down with any prospect or current client, we want to know every part of their business.
+One of the most important parts of our brokers’ job is to ask the right questions at the right times.
+In a meeting, we try to find out:

 - What safety protocols are already in place?